BirdeeHub/nixCats-nvim/README.md

 Mason does not work on nixOS although it does on other OS options.

-This is a general nix thing, not specific to this project.
+These are general nix things, not specific to this project.

 ---